alexpriceco/mark44/README.md

 This project was built with Peter Weyland, Dave Thompson, and Alex Price at the 2017 Hack Austin hackathon, in Austin, Texas.

+## How we built this
-You can read about the background and process we took to building this [on Medium](https://medium.com/@alexpriceco/hack-austin-2017-659dce5cd9a).
+You can read about the background and process [on Medium](https://medium.com/@alexpriceco/hack-austin-2017-659dce5cd9a).

+We use Mapbox for maps and block rendering, United States Census Bureau data for the blocks, and React + Next.js to bring it all together.

 ## Launching a development environment
 1. Run `yarn` to install dependencies